This cute Easter bunny bark takes minutes to make.

 Immediately press your bunny faces and ears into the chocolate and sprinkle with the sprinkles.
 Let the candy set a bit (about 15 minutes) and score lines with a knife.
 Let the candy full set another 30 to 60 minutes and carefully break apart.

-A few notes on making this bark:
+A few notes on making Easter chocolate bark:

 - If you prefer the taste of chocolate over candy melts, you may use milk, semi-sweet or white chocolate in place of the pink candy melts.
 However, it will take longer to set.
 If you plan on coloring the white chocolate pink, use pink candy color, not regular food coloring.